Skip to main content

 Vika Mujumdar, Assistant Director (she/her)

-Vika Mujumdar was born in New Jersey and raised in Pune, India.
-She holds an MA in Comparative Literature from UMass Amherst, where she is an MFA student in Creative Writing (Prose).
+Vika Mujumdar is a writer and critic based in Western Massachusetts.
+She was born in New Jersey and raised in Pune, India, and holds an MA in Comparative Literature from UMass Amherst where she is currently an MFA student in Fiction.
+She teaches writing and works for the Juniper Summer Writing Institute.
+A 2025-2026 NBCC Emerging Critics Fellow, her work has appeared in the Cleveland Review of Books, Public Books, the Brooklyn Rail, and elsewhere.
 She edits Liminal Transit Review.

 Noy Holland, Creative Director and Co-founder (she/her)